 1) What was the most interesting and important thing I have learned in this workshop?
 2) What challenges with regard to nutrition do I personally still face as of now, and what challenges are people in my community (or people otherwise close to me) still facing?
 Think also of the challenges identified yesterday, at the end of the first day.
 3) Do I see any opportunities now through this workshop and what has been shared?
-1) What are very concrete and practical ways forward for me now?
+I) What are very concrete and practical ways forward for me now?
 What should be done, what can I do and what will I do personally and/or in your family/community?
 This last question is a personal commitment by individuals to take action on any level: personal, within their own family, at work, in the community, or in the nation at large.

-WORKSHEET 7 - PARTICIPANTS' FEEDBACK AND FINAL WORKSHOP EVALUATION at I liked: What was interesting, new, and/or important for me, and why?

-Wł at I didn't like: What was not so valuable for me or for the whole group, and why?
-Red commendations: What should we be aware of or change for future nutrition trainings? • • • • n ere when receiving the filled in form back from participants and give the last part (My Personal Contribution ch of them to take it home with, as a gentle and practical reminder of what they want to change in their , Pe rsonal Contribution:
+WORKSHEET 7 - PARTICIPANTS' FEEDBACK AND FINAL WORKSHOP EVALUATION viide i iiked.
+VV hat was interesting, new, and/or important for me, and why?
+What I didn't li ke: What was not so valuable for me or for the whole group, and why? , Recommendati ons: What should we be aware of or change for future nutrition trainings?
+Recommendati ons: What should we be aware of or change for future nutrition trainings?
+Recommendati ons: What should we be aware of or change for future nutrition trainings?
+Recommendati ons: What should we be aware of or change for future nutrition trainings?
+Recommendati ons: What should we be aware of or change for future nutrition trainings?
+Recommendati ons: What should we be aware of or change for future nutrition trainings?
+Recommendati ons: What should we be aware of or change for future nutrition trainings?
+Recommendati Recommendati ons: What should we be aware of or change for future nutrition trainings? ut here when re ut here when re ceiving the filled in form back from participants and give the last part (My Personal Contribu o take it home with, as a gentle and practical reminder of what they want to change in their